jvanzand/ethraid/README.md

 - *\$ pip install ethraid*
 - If the installation fails, try upgrading pip: *\$ curl https://bootstrap.pypa.io/get-pip.py | python*

-## Create a configuration file from the template provided and provide the desired data and parameters
+## Create a configuration file from the template provided and provide the required parameters and desired data
 - *\$ cp template_config.py my_config.py*
 - NOTE: ethraid uses AU for all distances and M_Jup for all masses.
-Access helpful conversion factors using, e.g.,
+Access helpful conversion factors using, e.g.

     ```
     from ethraid import Ms2Mj, pc_in_au
     ```
-    in your config file.
+    which respectively convert solar masses to Jupiter masses and parsecs to AU, in your config file.

 ## Example CLI usage
 ### Run orbit fits, plot results, and print 95\% confidence intervals all at once